sylviasolo/Votemandering/README.md

 2. optimal budget allocation
 3. Round 1 and round 2 results

-This notebook can be used to compare the effects of compactness factor: two datafiles should be submitted, named datafile1 and datafile2 in the input cell.
+The notebooks can be used to compare the effects of compactness factor: two datafiles should be submitted, named datafile1 and datafile2 in the input cell.
 We can also play with the budget range, alpha, and show boxplots comparing the outputs for large data (the number of samples).
 Outputs excel sheets showing total additional seats won for k samples, given all inputs, datafiles.